RouleThomas/Akizu_Lab/journal.md

 Only `monocle3`, `Seurat_v_5`, `BiocManager` and `glmGamPoi`
 (Can run SCTransform in seurat v5)

+Also added in R: deseq2, edgeR, scater

+--> Can be used for DESEQ2 deg of scRNAseq

 ### monocle3_V1

 --> Same but also with `SeuratWrappers`